Jana Čepelová: 2012: Coming onto the WTA Tour

-2014: First WTA final
+2014: First WTA Tour final

 At the Family Circle Cup in Charleston, Čepelová scored the biggest win of her career, defeating world No. 1 Serena Williams in the second round. Čepelová would go on to reach her first WTA tournament final with victories over Elena Vesnina, Daniela Hantuchová, and Belinda Bencic.
 Her run ended there as she lost to Andrea Petkovic.

 2015

 Čepelová started the year at the Auckland Open.
 She lost in the first round to third seed, last year finalist, and eventual champion Venus Williams.
 At the Hobart International, Čepelová was defeated in the first round by Annika Beck.

 Playing at the Indian Wells Open, Čepelová lost in the first round to qualifier Lucie Hradecká.
 At Miami, she was defeated in the first round by Julia Görges.
-Seeded second at the Wilde Lexus Women's USTA Pro Circuit Event, Čepelová fell in the first round to Laura Siegemund.
+Seeded second at The Oaks Club Challenger in Florida, Čepelová fell in the first round to Laura Siegemund.

 Last year finalist at the Family Circle Cup, Čepelová lost in the second round to fourth seed Sara Errani.
 At the Prague Open, she was defeated in the first round by Elena Vesnina.
 Competing at the Slovak Open, Čepelová lost in the first round to Tereza Smitková.
 Seeded eighth at the Open Saint-Gaudens, she reached the final where she was defeated by María Teresa Torró Flor.
 At the French Open, Čepelová lost in the second round of qualifying to Kateryna Bondarenko.
 At the Open Féminin de Marseille, she was defeated in the second round by sixth seed Denisa Allertová.

 At the Nottingham Open, Čepelová's first grass-court tournament of the season, she lost in the first round of qualifying to Donna Vekić.
 At the Birmingham Classic, she was defeated in the first round of qualifying by Mariana Duque Mariño.
 Coming into Wimbledon ranked 106 in the world, Čepelová upset third seed Simona Halep in the first round.
 She lost in the second round to Monica Niculescu.